piotrmurach/tty-progressbar/README.md

 ### 2.8 finish

-In order to immediately stop and finish the progress call `finish`.
-This will finish drawing the progress by advancing it to 100% and returning to new line.
+In order to immediately stop and finish progress of a bar call `finish`.
+This will finish drawing the progress by advancing it to 100% and returning to a new line.

 ```ruby
 bar.finish